LOOKING FOR SOMETHING?

 MOLD | TESTING PRICES

-The following prices are for samples brought to us.
 Please call for a quote if you need on site sampling.
 Additional charge for off hour emergency testing.

 $40 per SAMPLE for a 2 Business Day Turnaround (Tape lift sample) in addition to a $45 shipping charge.